core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When processing messages with OSCORE, each peer should follow specific limits as to the number of times it uses a specific key.
 This applies separately to the Sender Key used to encrypt outgoing messages, and to the Recipient Key used to decrypt and verify incoming protected messages.

-Exceeding these limits may allow an adversary to break the security properties of the AEAD algorithm, such as message confidentiality and integrity, e.g. by performing a message forgery attack.
+Exceeding these limits may allow an adversary to break the security properties of the AEAD algorithm, such as message confidentiality and integrity, e.g., by performing a message forgery attack.

 The following refers to the two parameters 'q' and 'v' introduced in {{I-D.irtf-cfrg-aead-limits}}, to use when deploying an AEAD algorithm.

-* 'q': this parameter has as value the number of messages protected with a specific key, i.e. the number of times the AEAD algorithm has been invoked to encrypt data with that key.
+* 'q': this parameter has as value the number of messages protected with a specific key, i.e., the number of times the AEAD algorithm has been invoked to encrypt data with that key.

-* 'v': this parameter has as value the number of alleged forgery attempts that have been made against a specific key, i.e. the amount of failed decryptions that has been done with the AEAD algorithm for that key.
+* 'v': this parameter has as value the number of alleged forgery attempts that have been made against a specific key, i.e., the amount of failed decryptions that have occurred with the AEAD algorithm for that key.

 When a peer uses OSCORE:

-* The key used to protect outgoing messages is its Sender Key, in its Sender Context.
+* The key used to protect outgoing messages is its Sender Key from its Sender Context.

-* The key used to decrypt and verify incoming messages is its Recipient Key, in its Recipient Context.
+* The key used to decrypt and verify incoming messages is its Recipient Key from its Recipient Context.

 Both keys are derived as part of the establishment of the OSCORE Security Context, as defined in {{Section 3.2 of RFC8613}}.